mercy12-boop/python-p4-login-sessions-cookies/README.md

 object into a big string.
 Whenever you set a key with the `session` module, Python updates the value of its session cookie to this big string.

+Furthermore, `session` is a part of the application's _request context_.
+This means that we don't have to create it manually or pass it as an argument to any of our views- it's accessible whenever the `request` is!

 When you set cookies this way, Flask **signs** them to prevent users from tampering with them.
 Your Flask server has a key, configured in your app: